ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

 - Our example application is called ChessWeb.
 It is a simple Web Application designed to have just enough complexity in its function to be an interesting target for Copilot work.
 It can be found in the repository under chessweb-cs (C#), chessweb-node (NodeJS), and chessweb-java (Java).

 - This sample application is far from a complete Chess-playing interface.
-In fact, all it does is to provide a view of a Chess board that allows turn-based moves to be entered with very basic piece rules applied.
+In fact, all it does is to provide a view of a chessboard that allows turn-based moves to be entered with very basic piece rules applied.
 It serves as a basis for extension using Copilot.
 If you don't have knowledge of or interest in Chess, don't worry, no expertise is required to participate in this part.

 - Let's take a look at what we have: